For most people, leaving the comfort of their home and being admitted to hospital can be a stressful experience.

 Transportation

 If you need help with transportation to and from the hospital, talk to the social worker or the nurse.
 There is a volunteer driver program available.
-The BMT social worker can also assist you in obtaining a handicapped-parking sticker for your car.
+The BMT Occupational Therapist/Physiotherapist can also assist you in obtaining a disability permit for your car.

 Taxi